randomwalk10/udacity_dsnd_dog_project/README.md

 ## Evaluation

-With pretrained Inception model[InceptionV3 in keras](https://github.com/keras-team/keras-applications/blob/master/keras_applications/inception_v3.py) and training on 6680 dog images, an accuracy > 80% is achieved on the test dataset of 836 images.
+With pretrained Inception model [InceptionV3](https://github.com/keras-team/keras-applications/blob/master/keras_applications/inception_v3.py) in keras and training on 6680 dog images, an accuracy > 80% is achieved on the test dataset of 836 images.

 ## More details